shaibu13/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script that prints the absolute path name of a workingd directory
+this script ls all files in the current directory